doobeh/ergo/ergo/content/2015/09/mixer.rst

-Because we have the relationships built, we could have asked Mixer to do all three steps by itself by just asking `comments = mixer.cycle(100).blend(Comment)` but we would have ended up with 200 `User`s and 200 `Post`s because it wouldn't have known to randomly select an existing entry from the database and so would have created a new `User` for each `Comment`.
+Because we have the relationships built, we could have asked Mixer to do all three steps by itself by just asking `comments = mixer.cycle(100).blend(Comment)` but we would have ended up with 200 `User` objects and 200 `Post` objects because it wouldn't have known to randomly select an existing entry from the database and so would have created a new `User` for each `Comment`.